-Most parents send their child to the public school closest to where they live.
+Most parents send their children to the public school closest to where they live.

 Your child has the right to attend their designated neighbourhood school.
 This school is measured by a straight line from your permanent address, if you live in:

 - metropolitan Melbourne